Heartless Bastards: History

 In August 2008, a new line-up for the band was announced.
 Erika Wennerstrom remains the only constant member, rejoined by bassist Jesse Ebaugh and original Heartless Bastards drummer Dave Colvin.

-Their third album The Mountain was released February 3, 2009 on Fat Possum Records and was produced by Spoon producer Mike McCarthy.
+Their third album The Mountain was released February 3, 2009, on Fat Possum Records and was produced by Spoon producer Mike McCarthy.
 For this album the band broadened their sound to include elements of country music, employing violin, banjo, mandolin, and steel guitar.

-Heartless Bastards performed a taping for the PBS series Austin City Limits on June 3, 2009 as part of the show's 35th anniversary season.
+Heartless Bastards performed a taping for the PBS series Austin City Limits on June 3, 2009, as part of the show's 35th anniversary season.
 In October and November 2009 the band opened for Wolfmother during the band's American tour.

 On November 17, 2011, Heartless Bastards announced they had signed with Brooklyn-based Partisan Records to release their fourth album Arrow on February 14, 2012.
 On December 15, 2011, the band announced on Twitter that the pre-order for Arrow was launched, and that fans could get a limited edition lithograph by preordering.
 Arrow was produced by Spoon drummer Jim Eno at his Public Hi-Fi home studio in Austin, Texas.
-It features the current line-up of Erika Wennerstrom (vocals/guitar), Jesse Ebaugh (bass), Dave Colvin (drums) and Mark Nathan (guitar).
+It featured a line-up of Erika Wennerstrom (vocals/guitar), Jesse Ebaugh (bass), Dave Colvin (drums) and Mark Nathan (guitar).
 Wennerstrom said, "I feel like this is the strongest record I've ever done.
 I feel like playing with these guys, us all being so connected, really helped make it so fully realized.
 I'm really, really happy with it".

 On December 1, 2011, the first single from Arrow called "Parted Ways" was released exclusively on RollingStone.com and to the band's fans.

-The band appeared at the Fonda Theater in Los Angeles on September 28, 2014 as part of "George Fest: A Night to Celebrate The Music of George Harrison."
-Their performance of "If Not For You," the Bob Dylan song Harrison included on his 1970 triple album All Things Must Pass, is included on the 2016 soundtrack album and in the concert film, also included as the third disc of the Vagrant/Hot Records package.
+The band appeared at the Fonda Theater in Los Angeles on September 28, 2014, as part of "George Fest: A Night to Celebrate The Music of George Harrison".
+Their performance of "If Not For You", the Bob Dylan song Harrison included on his 1970 triple album All Things Must Pass, is included on the 2016 soundtrack album and in the concert film, also included as the third disc of the Vagrant/Hot Records package.

 The band's fifth album, Restless Ones, was released on June 16, 2015.

 Wennerstrom released her debut solo album, Sweet Unknown, in 2018.

 The band's sixth album, A Beautiful Life, was released on September 10, 2021.
 The album was the first on their own label, Sweet Unknown Records.
 It was preceded by the singles "How Low" and "Revolution".
-Wennerstrom considered releasing the album as a solo effort, but then decided that the album was a continuation of the journey begun on the band’s debut Stairs and Elevators.
+Wennerstrom considered releasing the album as a solo effort, but then decided that the album was a continuation of the journey begun on the band's debut Stairs and Elevators.